Viscous, sugary, bitter, powerful

 Fruity, floral, honey, mineral, later more herbal.

-Starts with a silky sweetness, and a good silvery mouthfeel, the second steep reveals some stonefruit bitterness, with brown sugary returning sweetness, the bitter notes evolves a bit on the following steeps, but remains comfortable, also leaving a slight scratchyness in the throat. feeling on the one hand quite pure, but also aggressive on the stomach. has a cooling freshness, almost peppery feel on the tongue.
+Starts with a silky sweetness, and good oily mouthfeel, the second steep reveals some stonefruit bitterness, with brown sugary returning sweetness, the bitter notes evolve on the following steeps, but remains comfortable, also leaving a slight scratchyness in the throat. feeling on the one hand quite pure, but also aggressive on the stomach. has a cooling freshness, almost peppery feel on the tongue.
 Generally a herbal/mineral base note remains throughout.

 Like a rocky mountain river - clean crisp herbal minerality - snappy, fresh and clean